ceteio/styled-components-rhythm/README.md

 ## Related Projects

+- [`capsize`](https://seek-oss.github.io/capsize/) by Seek: _"Using font metadata, text can now be sized according to the height of its capital letters while trimming the space above capital letters and below the baseline."_
 - [`basekick`](https://github.com/michaeltaranto/basekick) by [Michael Taranto](https://mobile.twitter.com/michaeltaranto) is another implementation of the same thing, targeted at LESS.
 - https://www.w3.org/TR/css-rhythm-1/ is a proposal to support vertical rhythm directly in CSS.